microsoft/oxa-tools/landd_intergration/README.md

     Bulk Gradees API acccepts start_data and end_date as parameters: start_data:For each Execution of script, time of the API call for Bulk Gradees API is logged in `api_call_time.txt` which will be used as start time for the subsequent run end_date:By default end_date will be taken as current date and time

-**Debugging**

 *Usage:* `sync_course_catalog.py` [OPTIONS]